Maintain F-1 Status

 You Must Report

-- If you change to a new visa status, including H1-B, LPR, etc.
+If you change to a new visa status, including H1-B, LPR, etc. you must email a copy of the approval notice showing the change to email@example.com.

-- If you are unemployed.
-Submit the OPT Unemployment Form.
+- If you are unemployed and do not have another job lined up, submit the OPT Unemployment Form.